Create a meet

 **Prerequisites:** You need a club with a Stripe Connected Account set up first.
 If you haven't done that yet, head to [Create a club](/club-management/create-a-club.md) and come back when you're ready.

-If you want to handle everything manually, keep reading.
+If you want to handle everything manually, choose **Gym Art Meets** and keep reading.

 ## Steps

-When you create a meet, you'll work through a form with several sections.
+After you choose **Gym Art Meets**, you work through a single form with several sections.
 Here's what you'll fill in.

 Start with the essentials: